thoughtspot/thoughtspot.github.io/_end-user/pinboards/answer-explorer.md

 ---
 title: Answer Explorer
-summary: Answer Explorer provides you with AI-guided exploration of Answers within Pinboards, so you can more easily explore your data.
+summary: Answer Explorer provides you with AI-guided exploration of Answers within Pinboards, so you can more easily find valuable and actionable information inside your data.
-last_updated: 1/3/2020
+last_updated: 1/14/2020
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 You can access Answer Explorer from any Answer in a Pinboard.
-Answer Explorer is only available for answers within Pinboards.
 Click the **Explore** button that appears when you hover over any Answer.

 {% include image.html file="explore-button.png" title="The Explore button" alt="The Explore button appears when you hover over an Answer in a Pinboard." caption="The Explore button" %}

-The Answer expands to fill your screen, and the **Explore this data** column appears.
+The Answer expands to fill your screen, and the **Explore this data** menu appears.

 {% include image.html file="explore-fullscreen.png" title="Explore this data" alt="After you click Explore, the Answer expands to full screen." caption="Explore this data" %}